wacncontent/CustomizeTool/output/articles/storage/storage-dotnet-how-to-use-files.md

         Console.WriteLine(fileSas.DownloadText());
     }

-For more information about creating and using shared access signatures, see [Shared Access Signatures: Understanding the SAS model](storage-dotnet-shared-access-signature-part-1.md) and [Create and use a SAS with the Blob service](storage-dotnet-shared-access-signature-part-2.md).
+For more information about creating and using shared access signatures, see [Shared Access Signatures: Understanding the SAS model](/documentation/articles/storage-dotnet-shared-access-signature-part-1) and [Create and use a SAS with the Blob service](/documentation/articles/storage-dotnet-shared-access-signature-part-2).

 ### Copy files

 Beginning with version 5.x of the Azure Storage Client Library, you can copy a file to another file, a file to a blob, or a blob to a file.
 In the next sections, we demonstrate how to perform these copy operations programmatically.

 You can also use AzCopy to copy one file to another or to copy a blob to a file or vice versa.
-See [How to use AzCopy with Microsoft Azure Storage](storage-use-azcopy.md#copy-files-in-azure-file-storage-with-azcopy-preview-version-only) for details about copying files with AzCopy.
+See [How to use AzCopy with Windows Azure Storage](/documentation/articles/storage-use-azcopy#copy-files-in-azure-file-storage-with-azcopy-preview-version-only) for details about copying files with AzCopy.

 > [AZURE.NOTE] If you are copying a blob to a file, or a file to a blob, you must use a shared access signature (SAS) to authenticate the source object, even if you are copying within the same storage account.